bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

 - The old login and transfer nodes have been made available as nodes `med010[1-3]` and `med012[5-6]`.
 - All nodes are available again.
 - The maintenance is complete.

-## CentOS 8 Migration (in planning)

-!!! note

-    :construction: This task is currently being planned.
-    No schedule has been fixed yet. :construction:

-- All nodes will be upgraded to CentOS 8.
-- This will be done in a rolling fashion over the course of 1 month.
-- The login nodes must be rebooted which we will do with a break of 2 days (one node will remain running).

-## Finalize unification of Mass Data Mounts

-!!! note

-    :construction: This task is currently being planned.
-    No schedule has been fixed yet. :construction:

-- We will remove the bind mount `/fast` that currently points to `/data/gpfs-1` on HPC 4 Research.
-- Users should use `/data` instead of `/fast` everywhere, e.g., `/data/users/$NAME` etc.

-# Previous Maintenance Windows

 ## Slurm Scheduler Updates: September 8, 2020

 - To improve the scheduling behaviour we will need to restart the Slurm scheduler at ~8am.